There’s No Business Like Snow Business

 Efrem says ‘that chalet work is a great option if you have bags of personality, good cooking skills or experience and loads of stamina.
 An average chalet day starts around 730am with breakfast for your guests and packed lunches for them to take with them to the slopes.
 This is followed by cake baking and then cleaning the chalet and getting as much food prep done for the evening meal as you can.
 You tend to have one major shopping trip a week and top up during the week but try to keep that to a minimum to give you more time to get on the mountain.
 The secret is getting your prep done and being organised in the kitchen.
 You usually finish by around 1130/1200 and get on the mountain until about 430/5 when you return to clear away the afternoon tea and get dinner started.
 You should be finished and cleared away by 930/10pm and then the night life of your resort awaits!’

 Efrem also stresses though that ‘you can’t lose sight of the fact that many people have paid a lot of money for their holiday and they do expect good food and excellent service.
 Most companies will send you to resort for a week to undergo one of their training courses which are hard work, very intensive but great fun as you get to know your fellow workers and who has the worst drinking and partying habits!
 They show you the standards they expect you to deliver and teach you about the ski product and what to expect running your own chalet.
 Some companies allow you to sit and eat with your guests which is a great way to meet all sorts of interesting characters and the tips are normally good at the end of the week.
-This is a bonus as the chalet wages tend to range from £60 to £100 per week depending on your skills and the standard of chalet you are running.
 Efrem recalls ‘walking up the high street of his resort dressed only in a black bin liner on his way to a S&M party at a local night club with some of his guests who ranged from a heart surgeon, anaesthetist, doctor, nurse to a carpenter and banker.’

 If you have any managerial experience then there are plenty of options open to you whether as a bar, chalet or hotel manager or working as a resort or area manager.
 Opportunities also exist for admin, accounts, reservations, IT and office staff in the resort offices.
 Not forgetting the variety of options open to you back in the head offices of the ski companies in sales, reservations, accounts, marketing or HR!

-Before you clammer for your PC to log onto www.findaskijob.com be aware that most UK ski employers can only take on British or European passport holders due to tough local employment laws, especially in France.
+Before you clammer for your PC, be aware that most UK ski employers can only take on European passport holders due to tough local employment laws, especially in France.
 If you can get a visa yourself then an employer would be happy to hear from you but normally you would need a job to be able to get a visa so its not going to be easy.
 Ages vary from company to company with many only taking on over 21’s but it is worth applying to them all if you feel you have the skills and experience to add benefit to their product!

 It is also definitely worth visiting one of the Ski Shows taking place around the UK as well before you go, especially if you have left your application until late and then the best way to get a job is to speak to employers in person.